 Honors students are expected to maintain a cumulative GPA of 3.8 or higher.
-Students admitted into the Honors Program at the beginning of the freshman year will not be removed from the Program during their freshmen and sophomore years as long as they maintain a cumulative GPA of 3.6.
+Students admitted into the Honors Program at the beginning of the freshman year will not be removed from the Program during their freshman and sophomore years as long as they maintain a cumulative GPA of 3.6.
 Students who do not have a cumulative GPA of 3.8 at the end of the sophomore year will be removed at that time.

 In addition to advising from faculty mentors, honors students receive special advising from the honors program about prestigious post-graduate scholarships (for example, the Rhodes, Marshall, Fulbright, and Goldwater), career preparation, and other post-graduate opportunities.
 All of the program’s activities of the first three years help prepare students for the Senior Honors Thesis, the preeminent form of undergraduate scholarship at Tulane and the culminating achievement for students in the Honors Program.

 All Latin honors at Tulane are awarded on the basis of GPA alone.
 Students are not required to be in the Honors Program to earn Latin honors.
 Students achieving a GPA in the top 30% of the class will receive Latin honors according to the following: